vitorpy/ark-feanor/BENCHMARK_GUIDE.md

    - Is F4 faster than Buchberger on these systems?
    - At what problem size does F4 overtake Buchberger?

-2. **AVX512 Theoretical Potential**:
-   - How much faster are AVX512 batch ops in microbenchmarks?
-   - Is it worth integrating AVX512 into the algorithms?

-3. **Current Overhead**:
+2. **Current Overhead**:
    - Does F4 have more overhead on tiny problems?
    - Where's the crossover point?

+3. **Scaling Behavior**:
+   - How does each algorithm scale with system size?
+   - Which is more predictable?

 ## Expected Findings

-### Field Microbenchmarks

-✅ **AVX512 batch operations should be 2-3x faster** than sequential operations.

-If this doesn't show up, check:
-- `objdump -d target/release/deps/field_ops_avx512-* | grep vpmadd52`
-- Should see `vpmadd52luq` and `vpmadd52huq` instructions

-### Algorithm Benchmarks

-❌ **Buchberger and F4 "AVX512" versions likely same speed** as non-AVX512 versions.

-Why?
-Because neither algorithm currently calls the AVX512 batch operations.
-They just use standard field arithmetic which compiles to the same code regardless of the feature flag.

 ### F4 vs Buchberger

 **Tiny problems (3-4 vars)**: Buchberger might be faster
 - F4 has matrix setup overhead
 - Not enough operations to amortize cost
+- Buchberger's simplicity wins on small inputs

-**Larger problems (7+ vars)**: F4 should be faster
+**Medium problems (5-7 vars)**: F4 starts to win
 - Batch reduction becomes efficient
 - Amortizes setup cost
+- Matrix approach pays off

+**Larger problems (7+ vars)**: F4 should be significantly faster
+- F4 designed for larger systems
+- Can handle problems that would timeout with Buchberger
+- Better asymptotic complexity

 ## Next Steps Based on Results

-### If Field Ops Show Good AVX512 Speedup (2-3x)

-AVX512 is working!
-To actually benefit:

-1. **Option A**: Modify F4 matrix reduction to use `avx512_backend::mont_mul_batch_8()`
-2. **Option B**: Create AVX512-aware polynomial multiplication
-3. **Option C**: Batch field operations in critical loops

-This requires significant integration work.

 ### If F4 Is Slower Than Buchberger on All Tests

 F4 overhead doesn't pay off on these small systems.
 Options:

-1. Test larger systems (Cyclic-8, Cyclic-9)
+1. Test larger systems (Cyclic-8, Cyclic-9, Katsura-10)
 2. Optimize F4 implementation (reduce allocations, better data structures)
-3. Stick with Buchberger for your workload
+3. Use Buchberger for small problems, F4 for large ones
+4. Profile to find bottlenecks

 ### If F4 Is Faster on Larger Tests